MinaProtocol/mina/nix/README.md

 ## Troubleshooting

+### Evaluation takes too long

+Evaluating any output of this flake for the first time can take a substantial amount of time.
+This is because Nix wants to ensure purity, and thus copies all submodules to the store and checks them out individually, even if you already have them checked out in your work tree.

+This is good for reproducibility, but can be inconvenient.
+Here are some steps you can take to circumvent this:

+- If you're using `direnv`, make sure to install and use `nix-direnv`.
+It has a caching mechanism that significantly speeds up subsequent re-entries into the environment.
+You might have to `direnv reload` manually once in a while as a trade-off.
+- If you are trying to evaluate something from a clean checkout, it will take longer, because Nix will try to ensure purity.
+You can circumvent this by making the index dirty, e.g. by doing `touch foo; git add foo` .
+This will make all Nix commands do a quick copy instead of checking everything out.

 ### `Error: File unavailable:`, `Undefined symbols for architecture ...:`, `Compiler version mismatch`, missing dependency libraries, or incorrect dependency library versions

 If you get an error like this: